Thaylanepaula/tic-tac-toe/README.md

 # tic-tac-toe
-This is a simple implementation of the classic Tic-Tac-Toe (also known as "Noughts and Crosses") game, written in C
+This is a simple implementation of the classic Tic-Tac-Toe (also known as "Noughts and Crosses") game, written in C. The game runs in the terminal, allowing two players to compete by taking turns.